HCL-TECH-SOFTWARE/connections-automation/documentation/howtos/connections_upgrade.md

 Again, we will reference [this inventory file](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/environments/examples/cnx6/db2/inventory.ini)

-* Comment out [those lines](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/environments/examples/cnx6/db2/group_vars/all.yml#L40, https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/environments/examples/cnx6/db2/group_vars/all.yml#L42) since we do not want FP18 anymore
+* Comment out [those lines](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/environments/examples/cnx6/db2/group_vars/all.yml#L40, https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/environments/examples/cnx6/db2/group_vars/all.yml#L42) since we do not want FP20 anymore
 * Uncomment [those lines](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/84fad83cb7cc95918330720f32362c527419dfb4/environments/examples/cnx6/connections#L58-L59) to switch to the proper folder.
 If you have all the packages living in the same folder, then there is obviously nothing to be done in this and previous step, since package names are always different.
-* FP18 package names are different, so simply remove [those lines](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/environments/examples/cnx6/db2/group_vars/all.yml#L55-L70) (yes, just remove them) to fail over to default names.
+* FP20 package names are different, so in case of FP16 simply uncomment [those lines](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/environments/examples/cnx6/db2/group_vars/all.yml#L54-L70) to fail over to default names.
 In case you are using files with a different name(s), then you need to [use this section](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/environments/examples/cnx6/db2/group_vars/all.yml#L55-L70) as a reference on how to overwrite the defaults.
-Note that current defaults are FixPack 18 names.
+Note that current defaults are FixPack 20 names.

 And that's it.
 You are ready to roll.